63 Mandala Tattoo Designs for Men

-Mandalas as most know them stem primarily from Hinduism and Buddhism, but religious and spiritual scholars have identified mandala-type symbols in a variety of other religions, primarily Christianity.
-They are rapidly increasing in tattoo popularity for the boldness of their designs, and part of the top 50+ best tattoo ideas in 2020.
+Mandalas, as most know them, stem primarily from Hinduism and Buddhism, but religious and spiritual scholars have identified mandala-type symbols in a variety of other religions, primarily Christianity.
+They are rapidly increasing in popularity as a tattoo idea for the boldness of their designs and are part of the top 50+ best tattoo ideas in 2020.

-In Hinduism, mandalas also have political significance.
-The ancient author Kautilya in his political work, the Arthashastra, used them to describe the makeup of the state.
-According to Kautilya, the Raja-mandala places the king at the center, and each surrounding ring describes different factions and groups that makeup his kingdom.
+Mandalas also have political significance in Hinduism.
+The ancient author Kautilya, in his political work Arthashastra, used them to describe the makeup of the state.
+According to Kautilya, the Raja-mandala places the king at the center, and each surrounding ring describes different factions and groups that make up his kingdom.

 In Buddhism, mandalas function primarily in a religious context.
 Like in Hinduism, they act as a guide in meditation, but instead of leading their devotee in their daily life, they lead Buddhist monks in chant.
 They decorate temples throughout the Buddhist world.

-In the Tibetan sect of Vajrayana Buddhism, it is common practice to create intricate mandalas out of colored sand.
-Jung probably received his conception of mandalas from the teachings of Vajrayana which, as one scholar writes, portray the pure, enlightened mind through the circular symbols.
-Manadalas in Vajrayana portray the mind as “”a microcosm representing various divine powers at work in the universe.”
+In the Tibetan sect of Vajrayana Buddhism, it is common practice to create an intricate mandala pattern out of colored sand.
+Jung probably received his conception of mandalas from the teachings of Vajrayana, which, as one scholar writes, portray the pure, enlightened mind through the circular symbols.
+Mandalas in Vajrayana portray the mind as “a microcosm representing various divine powers at work in the universe.”

-The meaning of any mandala is often felt before it is known.
+The meaning of any mandala design is often felt before it is known.
 Deeply spiritual people wear a mandala as a tattoo to represent their belief in the connection between all things.
-The mandala represents their consciousness, and the their consciousness represents the universe, and the mandala represents the universe.
-Though it is a permanent mark, they know that they themselves are as impermanent as the sand paintings of the Vajrayana monks, who upon completing each mandala, wipe the slate clean and start again.
+The mandala tattoo design represents their consciousness, and their consciousness represents the universe, and therefore the mandala tattoo represents the universe.
+Though it is a permanent mark, they know that they themselves are as impermanent as the sand paintings of the Vajrayana monks, who, upon completing each mandala, wipe the slate clean and start again.

 See more about - The Ultimate 150+ Best Flower Tattoo Ideas

-This mandala hand tattoo is an excellent example of the versatility in design they can create.
-By starting at the center and working out the artist is able to build an artwork of intensity without having to sacrifice any core tenets of the mandala, such as balance and unity.
-This mandala ink also works to complement the subject’s previous geometric tattoo.
+This hand is an excellent example of versatility in also works to complement the subject’s previous geometric ..
+By starting at the center and working outward, the is able to build an artwork of intensity without having to sacrifice any core tenets of the , such as balance and unity.
+This

-Another mandala that slots in effortlessly with previous ink.
+Another that slots in effortlessly with an existing ink.
 The use of red color along with smartly applied white ink highlights add a slightly different element to the traditional balance of black and gray.
-This is a technically excellent shoulder tattoo.
+This is a technically excellent shoulder .

-The artist uses a combination of styles to create a nice chest tattoo mandala.
+The uses a combination of styles to create a nice chest .
 Again, the versatility in its depiction helps to combine the piece with previous work.
-The artist has worked hard to complement thick black lines on the outer image, with varying circles of negative space tied in with time consuming levels of difficult dotwork.
+The artist has worked hard to complement thick black lines on the outer image, with varying circles of negative space tied in with time-consuming levels of difficult dotwork.

 Wow.
-This is a truly remarkable black and gray expression of different tattoo styles worked together with masterful technique.
-The versatile mandala tattoos are deployed to create linkage with the more esoteric geometric pieces, such as the maze at the wrist or the black and negative space vortex high on the upper arm.
-This is a rich, interesting work of great quality that could be transferred to an adult’s stress reducing coloring in book!
+This is a truly remarkable black and gray expression of different styles worked together with masterful technique to create a full arm .
+The versatile is deployed to create linkage with the more esoteric , such as the maze at the wrist or the black and negative space vortex high on the .
+This is a rich, interesting work of great quality that could be transferred to an adult’s stress-reducing coloring in a book!

-The variety in this mandala tattoo is astounding.
-It’s these types of tattoo where you gain the understanding of how the mandala is known as the circle in Sanskrit.
-If the subject hadn’t run out of available skin the mandala images could just keep on expanding ever outward, building and thriving based on subtly different expressions of line, pattern and shading.
+The variety in this is astounding.
+It’s through these types of tattoos that you gain an understanding of how the is known as the in Sanskrit.
+If the subject hadn’t run out of available skin, the images could just keep on expanding ever outward, building and thriving based on subtly different expressions of line, pattern, and .

-A small, almost minimalist mandala tattoo that successfully uses the dotwork style to create the quintessential radiating image.
-The artist has applied this tattoo with sublime technique – you can see how each dot contributes to the mandala’s balance and effects negative balance.
+This small, almost minimalist successfully uses the dotwork style to create the quintessential radiating image.
+The artist has applied this with sublime technique; you can see how each dot contributes to the ‘s balance and provides negative balance.

-Two different mandala tattoos.
-It’s interesting that under the central mandala idea of harmony,circle, and balance these mandalas don’t quite fit.
-The top tattoo across the shoulder encroaches on the bottom ink, and is also cut off near the neck line.
+Two different sit on the shoulder and extend toward the chest.
+It’s interesting that under the central idea of harmony, , and balance, these mandalas don’t quite fit.
+The top across the shoulder encroaches on the bottom ink and is also cut off near the neckline.

-This series of mandala tattoos morphs into a successful sleeve tattoo.
-The image is a little far away for up close detail, but the body art flows nicely along, with the possible exception of the singular lotus that stands apart from the rest of the arm’s work.
-The upper arm sleeve stands out, with two bands of zero space central work bracketed by gradual changes in color and pattern as the mandala radiates outward.
+This series of morphs into a successful .
+The image is a little far away for up close detail, but the that stands apart from the rest of the arm’s work.
+The stands out, with two bands of zero space central work bracketed by gradual changes in color and pattern as the radiates outward. flows nicely along, with the possible exception of the singular

-A beautiful piece mixing amazing layers of mandala imagery with the weird, abstract central bird image.
-The delivery is masterful, from the gray shading of the fowl’s feathers through the different sized mandalas all working in concert to cecome a brilliantly interlinked full back tattoo.
+This is a beautiful piece created by mixing amazing layers of imagery with the weird, abstract central bird image.
+The delivery is masterful, from the gray of the fowl’s feathers through the different-sized mandalas all working in concert to become a brilliantly interlinked full back .

-This shoulder mandala tattoo effectively place the artwork into an awkward space. the artist has done a great job allowing the central image to ‘flatten’ against the shoulder, then chosen to work outward from this point with patterns suitable to work with the angles created by bone and sinew.
-Another eye catching part of this tattoo is the expert deployment of small dot work to the central mandala and uniquely shaded through other points of the tattoo.
+This on the shoulder effectively places the artwork in an awkward space.
+The artist has done a great job allowing the central image to “flatten” against the shoulder, then choosing to work outward from this point with patterns suitable for the angles created by bone and sinew.
+Another eye-catching part of this is the expert deployment of small dotwork to the central and uniquely shaded through other points of the .

-This is a funky mandala.
+This is a funky .
 I bet there are lots of people with stress issues just itching to take to it with a set of colored pencils.
-With no shading to speak of, this body art relies on clever patterns and directional changes to achieve the sense of unity and circle that mandalas are known for.
-This piece could either be left as is, shaded in black and gray or totally filled in with layers of bright color.
+With no to speak of, this relies on clever patterns and directional changes to achieve the sense of unity and that mandalas are known for.
+This piece could either be left as is, shaded in black and gray, or totally filled in with layers of bright colors.

 Do mandalas have meaning?

-Mandala means circle in Sanskrit and symbolizes balance, eternity, unity and perfection.
-The mandala is a key motif in Hindu and Buddhist religions with it commonly representing the universe and can also be described as ‘the center of surroundings’ or ‘sacred circle.’
+Mandala means circle in Sanskrit.
+It symbolizes balance, eternity, unity, and perfection.
+The mandala is a key motif in Hindu and Buddhist religions.
+It commonly represents the universe and can also be described as “the center of surroundings” or “sacred circle.”

-Mandalas are often used to promote a sense of peace, calm, and tranquillity which is often useful in yoga teachings, meditation practise and various methods used to relieve stress while presenting a wide range of versatile meanings.
+Mandalas are often used to promote a sense of peace, calm, and tranquility, which is often useful in yoga teachings, meditation practice, and various methods used to relieve stress while presenting a wide range of versatile meanings.

 Mandala tattoos are popular with both guys and girls.
-With men becoming more vocal in their quest for lifestyle balance and the elimination of stress, Mandala images have become an increasingly popular s tattoo choice, especially those guys looking for geometric styled ink with a spiritual meaning.
+With men becoming more vocal in their quest for lifestyle balance and the elimination of stress, Mandala tattoo ideas have become an increasingly popular choice, especially for those guys looking for geometric-styled ink with a spiritual meaning.